ConnectedLib/connectedlib10/modules/youth-development/section-3-2.md

 ## Social Media

 In 2015, Facebook was the most popular and frequently used social media platform.
-By [date], Snapchat had taken the lead with Instagram not too far behind, driven by use by middle and upper income teens.<sup><a name="1" href="#fn1">1</a></sup> These two platforms are more visually-based, emphasizing photo and video sharing more than Facebook.
+Then Snapchat took the lead with Instagram not too far behind, driven by use by middle and upper income teens.
+These two platforms are more visually-based, emphasizing photo and video sharing more than Facebook.

 Regardless of which platform they use, teens use of social media is largely driven by the same motivations and come with the same benefits and drawbacks.
-For instance, in 2015, 34% of teen Facebook users did not know the size of their friend networks, providing some insight into teens’ understanding of privacy on networked spaces.
+For instance, in 2015, 34% of teen Facebook users did not know the size of their friend networks, providing some insight into teens’ understanding of privacy on networked spaces.<sup><a name="1" href="#fn1">1</a></sup>

 ## More Connected or Less Connected?